daanvancamp/gomoku-AI/README.md

 -We are trying to make using multiple models more stable.

+-I am further developping the feature to turn the recognition on and off.

--solving the issues mentioned above
+-solving the issues mentioned above, including the issue with the overruling

 Note: the project is still under development.
-Some added features aren't stable as of right now, but overall it works better than the program of Mikki (from which I started). developped by: daanvancamp & wimnevelsteen
+Some added features aren't stable as of right now, but overall it works better than the program of Mikko (from which I started).
+The project will hopefully be finished in april of 2025, so you can expect the stable and complete version ultimately then, but it could be done earlier.

+developped by:
+daanvancamp & wimnevelsteen